 DIFF 590B.
-Extended Practicum for Graduate Education - Students with Disabilities (Birth - Grade 2)

-Extended practicum is the culminating experience in the professional preparation of teachers.
+Extended Practicum for Graduate Education - Students with Disabilities (Birth - Grade 2) Extended practicum is the culminating experience in the professional preparation of teachers.
 The extended practicum experience consists of 250 hours of teaching in a classroom under the guidance of a mentor teacher who is certified to teach students with disabilities at the Birth-2 (Early education) level.
-Students are expected to apply appropriate differentiated instruction to meet individual needs, develop both long and short-term plans to implement curriculum, use technology to enhance instruction, develop and administer appropriate assessment strategies, implement curriculum, organize and manage the classroom environment and exhibit the characteristics and ethics of a professional educator.
+Students are expected to apply appropriate differentiated instruction to meet individual needs. develop both long and short-term plans to implement curriculum, use technology to enhance instruction, develop and administer appropriate assessment strategies, implement curriculum, organize and manage the classroom environment and exhibit the characteristics and ethics of a professional educator.

 DIFF 590C.
-Extended Practicum for Graduate Education - Students with Disabilities (Grades 1 - 6)

-Extended practicum is the culminating experience in the professional preparation of teachers.
+Extended Practicum for Graduate Education - Students with Disabilities (Grades 1 - 6) Extended practicum is the culminating experience in the professional preparation of teachers.
 The extended practicum experience consists of 250 hours of teaching in a classroom under the guidance of a mentor teacher who is certified to teach students with disabilities at the 1-6 grade level (childhood).
-Students are expected to apply appropriate differentiated instruction to meet individual needs, develop both long and short-term plans to implement curriculum, use technology to enhance instruction, develop and administer appropriate assessment strategies, implement curriculum, organize and manage the classroom environment and exhibit the characteristics and ethics of a professional educator.
+Students are expected to apply appropriate differentiated instruction to meet individual needs. develop both long and short-term plans to implement curriculum, use technology to enhance instruction, develop and administer appropriate assessment strategies, implement curriculum, organize and manage the classroom environment and exhibit the characteristics and ethics of a professional educator.

 DIFF 590G.
-Extended Practicum for Graduate Education - Students with Disabilities (Grades 7 - 12)
+Extended Practicum for Graduate Education - Students with

-Extended practicum is the culminating experience in the professional preparation of teachers.
+Disabilities (Grades 7 - 12) Extended practicum is the culminating experience in the professional preparation of teachers.
 The extended practicum experience consists of 250 hours of teaching in a classroom under the guidance of a mentor teacher who is certified to teach students with disabilities at the 7-12 grade level.
 Students are expected to apply appropriate differentiated instruction to meet individual needs, develop both long and short-term plans to implement curriculum, use technology to enhance instruction, develop and administer appropriate assessment strategies, implement curriculum, organize and manage the classroom environment and exhibit the characteristics and ethics of a professional educator.

 DIFF 598.
-Contemporary Field Research and Practicum in Standardsbased Differentiated Instruction teaching students in inclusive settings who learn at a pace and level significantly different from that of their classmates, including but not limited to those with special gifts and talents.
+Contemporary Field Research and Practicum in Standardsbased Differentiated Instruction This course combines a 50-hour practicum with reporting on the action research project designed in EDUC 500.
+The practicum will provide experience in teaching students in inclusive settings who learn at a pace and level significantly different from that of their classmates, including but not limited to those with special gifts and talents.
 The field experience is individualized to meet the needs of particular students; consequently, students must meet with the adviser to plan this experience.
 Students will propose their individualized experiences through an application process; the application must be submitted by mid-semester prior to the semester during which the student takes the course.
 Submission of a portfolio showing professional growth and accomplishments also is required.